European School of Literary Translation

 Day 4, Friday September 15: EVALUATION AND ASSESSMENT

-- Work on portfolio: self-analyses teaching techniques, progression during School
+- Work on portfolio: self-analyses teaching techniques, progress and development

-- End of the morning: Key-note:: practical issues for monitoring LT
+- 11-13 Key-note 4: HENRI BLOEMEN: practical issues for monitoring LT

 - Respondent and lunch with key-note